csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

 				2. Nodejs's runtime is faster than flask
 				3. Nodejs is more easily scalable network applications For database, we have different opinions on what stack to use.
-Some people want to choose flask and mysql, others prefer nodejs and mangodb. pros of mysql:
+Some people want to choose flask and mysql, others prefer Node.js and MongoDB. pros of mysql:
-				1. all of us have expereince using sql
+				1. all of us have experience using Sql
 				2. get start quickly
-			pros of mangodb:
+			pros of MongoDB:
 				1. allows all sizes organizations, especially as a cloud database
 				2. handle highly diverse data types, and manage applications more efficiently at scale
 				3. build applications faster
-		After voting, we choose nodejs and mangodb, since it's apparently that this combination has more advantages.
+		After voting, we choose Node.js and MongoDB, since it's apparent that this combination has more advantages.
 	2. Divide up the work through several meetings
 		Since there are five people in our group and our project is a dating software, the front-end requires more time and coding compared to the backend, so we decided to have three people in charge of the front-end and two other people